The electrocardiogram (ECG) is one of the simplest and oldest cardiac investigations available.

 The amplitude or voltage of the recorded electrical signal is expressed on an ECG in the vertical dimension and measured in millivolts (mV).

-So the first electrical signal in a normal ECG originates from the atria and is known as the P wave.
+So the first electrical signal in a standard ECG originates from the atria and is known as the P wave.
 Although there is usually only one P wave in most of the leads of an ECG, the P wave is, in fact, the sum of the electrical signals of the two atria, which are usually superimposed.

 Then there is a brief physiological delay since the atrioventricular node slows down electrical depolarization before it proceeds to the ventricles.